Who we are

 About us

-Inspired by the tremendous work and advocacy done by Deep End networks worldwide, we aim to bring together primary health care teams across Canada in a coalition to tackle the social determinants of health.
+Inspired by the tremendous work and advocacy done by other Deep End networks, we aim to bring together primary health care teams across Canada in a coalition to tackle the social determinants of health.

-At Primary Care at the Deep End Canada, we believe we can support more primary care sites to collect data routinely and systematically on the social determinants of health, share learnings across sites, and drive collective action to improve health equity.
+At Deep End Canada, we believe we can support more primary care sites to collect data routinely and systematically on the social determinants of health, share learnings across sites, and drive collective action to improve health equity.

-Deep End Canada stemmed from the work of the SPARK Study Team based at Upstream Lab, a non-profit research lab dedicated to improving the health and well-being of the population by addressing issues related to social determinants of health.
+Deep End Canada is currently facilitated by the Upstream Lab, a non-profit research lab dedicated to improving the health and well-being of the population by addressing issues related to social determinants of health.
 Founded and directed by family physician and Public Health Specialist Dr. Andrew Pinto, Upstream Lab is based at MAP Centre for Urban Health Solutions, St. Michael’s Hospital in Toronto, Ontario and has strong ties to primary care across Canada.